SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/mail-routing/mail-routing.md

 Like the Transport service, the Mailbox Transport service loads routing tables based on information from Active Directory, and uses delivery groups to determine how to route messages.
 However, there are routing aspects that are unique to the Mailbox Transport service:

 - Because the Transport service and the Mailbox Transport service exist on the same Mailbox server, the Mailbox Transport service always belongs to the same delivery group as the Mailbox server.
-This delivery group is referred to as the local delivery group.
+This delivery group is referred to as the  *local delivery group*  .

 - The Mailbox Transport Submission service doesn't automatically send messages to the Transport service on the local Mailbox server or on other Mailbox servers in its own local delivery group.
 The Mailbox Transport Submission service has access to the same routing topology information as the Transport service, so the Mailbox Transport submission service can send messages to the Transport service on Mailbox servers outside the delivery group.
 The Mailbox servers in the local delivery group are used as fallback options, and for delivery to non-mailbox recipients.